Mina-Rahmanian/Databases-and-SQL-for-Data-Science-Python-/README.md

 ## Introduction

 This repository contains a Python notebook for analyzing three key datasets from the city of Chicago: socioeconomic indicators, public schools data, and crime data.
-The notebook uses SQLite for data manipulation and SQL queries to answer assignment questions.
+The notebook uses SQLite for data manipulation and SQL queries to answer questions.

 ## Datasets Used